One of the most important parts of the human body is the heart.

 An echocardiogram uses ultrasound imaging to assess the heart’s valves, muscle and blood flow.
 If need be, a coronary angiogram, involving x-ray photos and the injection of a dye will be used to contrast the coronary arteries from the surrounding tissues.
 These images are able to show blockages or narrowing of blood vessels that may not be visible via ultrasound.

-In some extreme cases, a cardiac catheterization may be needed.
+In some extreme cases, cardiac catheterization may be needed.
 During this test, a catheter with a tiny camera is inserted and used to study how well blood vessels are functioning.
 A cath report is then provided, detailing the precise location and extent of arterial narrowing, as well as the functionality of the left ventricle (the main pumping valve of the heart).

 After undergoing additional tests, your life insurance company will want to know: